Ysmiraak/ysmathemagick/README.md

 # ysmathemagick

-My math exercises in Clojure.
+my math exercises in clojure.

-## Namespaces
+## namespaces

 * `core`

-    My lambda calculus study notes.
+    my study notes on lambda calculus.

 * `Y`

-    My notes on various fixpoint combinators.
+    my study notes on various fixpoint combinators.

 * `statistics`

-    Functions for statistical analysis.
+    functions for statistical analysis.

 * `hasse-diagram`

-    Functions for drawing Hasse diagrams when a relation function and the vertices are given.
+    functions for drawing hasse diagrams when a relation function and the vertices are given.

 ## License